Pediatric Hypertrophic Cardiomyopathy Clinical Presentation

 History

 Patients with hypertrophic cardiomyopathy (HCM) may be asymptomatic.
-Symptoms can include sudden cardiac death, dyspnea, syncope, presyncope, angina, palpitations, orthopnea, paroxysmal nocturnal dyspnea, congestive heart failure, and dizziness.
+When present, symptoms may include dyspnea, syncope, presyncope, angina, palpitations, orthopnea, paroxysmal nocturnal dyspnea, congestive heart failure, and dizziness.
+Some children may present with sudden cardiac death as their first manifestation.

 Sudden cardiac death